APPLICABLE AUDIENCE: PLATO Applications, United Kingdom and Australasia.

 - New issues affecting only one PC or user in an established system.

 - Requested assistance to deploy Plato and ancillary software- e.g. newer Plato versions, new infrastructure, Ghostscript, IIS, SQL Server.

 - Issues caused by non-Plato system outages or faults.

 - Requests to perform databases changes, e.g. to undo/edit previously saved entries.

 If your organization requires Purchase Orders and the issue relates to items like the above, you can streamline support and reduce cost by furnishing the required PO with your Support Request.
 Even if you believe the Support Request is for a bug, include the PO so that Plato can confidently start work on your issue and will not charge if the issue is a bug.

 If your facility requires POs, a good rule of thumb is 2-3 hours that generally is sufficient to identify non-bug issues and offer directed advice.

 - If your Support Request includes enough steps or detail for Plato to reproduce the fault or identify the issue immediately, a PO may not be needed.

-A SR is raised "Jocelyn on PC CAM-R112e reports an error message when she tries to save a document.
-It is stopping her working."
+A SR is raised "Jocelyn on PC CAM-R112e reports that feature xyz has stopped working."

 This new issue in an established system is unlikely to be a bug.
-Without steps to reproduce, the first task for a Plato engineer is to elicit enough information to engage the issue.
+The first task for a Plato engineer is to elicit enough information to engage the issue.
 A PO should be included so the engineer can start on this.